WanderLanz/Lender/lender/README.md

 - Everyone who's contributed to Rust for making such a great language and iterator library.

 <!-- markdownlint-disable MD026 -->
-## Unsafe & Transmutes Beware!!!
+## Unsafe & Transmutes

-Many patterns in lenders require polonius-emulating unsafe code, but if you see any unsafe code that can be made safe, please let me know!
+Many patterns in lenders require polonius-emulating unsafe code, but if you see any unsafe code that can be made safe, please let us know!

 [`Lender`]: https://docs.rs/lender/latest/lender/trait.Lender.html
 [`Lend`]: https://docs.rs/lender/latest/lender/type.Lend.html